 Closed: Monday through Thursday

 The visitor center and museum are open to one-way traffic only.
 Exhibits are touch-free.
-The gift shop, auditorium and public restrooms are currently closed.
+The gift shop is currently closed.